Jakebas10/python-contacts-app/README.md

 # Python-Contacts-App
-Small little project to familiarize myself with connect python to a db and oop
+Small little project to familiarize myself with connecting to a mysql db with python